DimaZeland/Java-Software-Engineer/04-JDBC/jdbc-starter/README.md

 ## JDBC Starter
-A demo project for the practical implementation of the main features of working with JDBC, ConnectionPool, Transactions, DAO.
-The project use PostgreSQL database, Apache Maven build system.
+A project that implements the main features of working with JDBC, Connection Pool, Transactions, DAO.
+The project uses PostgreSQL database and Apache Maven build system.